cgvalle/docker_freesurfer_VNC/README.md

 ## Freesurfer Licence
 Freesurfer requires a free licence that can be requested at their [website](https://surfer.nmr.mgh.harvard.edu/fswiki/License).
-You will recibe a text file that need to be place in the `/home/ubuntu/freesurfer` folder (default path for $FREESURFER_HOME).
+You will recibe a text file that needs to be place in the `/home/ubuntu/freesurfer` folder (default path for $FREESURFER_HOME).

 For suggestions and bug fixes you can contactme at **cgvalle@uc.cl**.